Learn how to be a man in the 21st century.

 How To Be A Man?
 Choose To Be One!

 Human beings are the only creatures who do not mature automatically.
 The erasure of a clear and direct path to manliness, a consequence of dramatic technological change and the monumental shift in gender roles, has created a world full of males stuck in childhood no matter how old they might be.

 I was one of these maturely-stunted people, admittedly — confused and living a life of mediocrity.
 I started Too Manly primarily to share my journey of becoming a mature man in hopes of inspiring and motivating other guys who have yet to start their journey.

 If you are one of the millions of males stuck in childhood, realize that to mature is a choice; to become a man is an achievement.
 No project is more decisive for your personal development and self actualization than the project of becoming a mature man.

-Consider this guide a short book on how to be a man.
+Let this guide be what sets you on the path of becoming an authentic man.
 At over 5,000 words long, it highlights the importance of self-mastery to your growth and evolution.

-Make today is the day you shift your attention away from superficial activity and toward the deep project of becoming a completely authentic mature man.
+Make today is the day you shift your allegiance away from superficial activity and toward the deep project of becoming a completely authentic mature man.

 Sit down and write your personal vision of who this man is.
 Once you know where you are heading, the path to becoming him will unfold and the art of manliness will become so much a part of your core self that you will never again ponder the question of how to be a man.